deadc0de6/dotdrop/README.md

 ```

 The above config allows to store the dotfile `~/.secret` encrypted in the *dotpath*
-directory and uses gpg to decrypt it when `install` is run.
+directory and uses `gpg2` to decrypt it when `install` is run.

 See the wiki page for a walkthrough on how to deploy this solution as well
 as more information on transformations:
 [wiki transformation page](https://github.com/deadc0de6/dotdrop/wiki/transformations).

-Note that transformations cannot be used if the dotfiles is to be linked (`link: true`).
+Note that transformations cannot be used if the dotfiles is to be linked (when `link: true`).

 ## Update dotdrop